 Video quality from the rear cameras, though, is incredible.
 Expect super-smooth, surprisingly stable videos with a great amount of detail, color, and light.

 Samsung Galaxy S10 Plus battery life

 The S10 Plus is almost in a class of its own when it comes to battery life.
 It has a huge 4,100 mAh battery, which outstrips both the iPhone XS Max (3,174 mAh) and the Google Pixel 4 XL (3,700 mAh).

 We were comfortably getting around 1.5 days of heavy use from the S10 Plus, and you could probably extend this out to 2.5 days with judicious use of the phone’s power saving modes.

 If you want a smartphone with great features and a great battery life, then look no further.

 Samsung S10 Plus cost and value for money

 There’s no point in sugarcoating this – the S10 Plus costs $999.

 However, given the top-drawer screen, excellent performance, incredible battery life, and impressive cameras, the S10 Plus does a lot more to justify this price tag than some of its similarly-priced contemporaries (we’re looking at you, iPhone XS).

 You should take some solace in the fact that Samsung phones, unlike iPhones, tend to drop in price as the year goes on.
-Having launched in April 2019, if you’re looking to grab a new phone in the second half of 2019, you’ll likely be able to pick up some pretty enticing deals.
+Having launched in April 2019, if you’re looking to grab a new phone, you’ll likely be able to pick up some pretty enticing deals.